 What are Hydrofoil Boats?

 Hydrofoil boats were created by Alexander Graham Bell and Casey Baldwin in 1908.
-They were used extensively in the early 1900s, especially during the First World War, by American troops of the United States of America, Germany and Russia to avoid mines.
+They were used extensively in the early 1900s, especially during the First World War, by American troops, Germany and Russia to avoid mines.
+However, they were quite expensive to operate which is why many of them used as patrol boats were soon decommissioned.

-Besides boats, hydrofoils are used in water skis, kiteboards and other extreme water sports equipment.
+Besides boats, hydrofoils have a variety of applications in water skis, kiteboards and other water sports equipment.

-Air flows over and under an aircraft, wing to create a lift.
-Similarly, a hydrofoil pushes the boat’s hull out of the water by generating a lift, allowing the vessel to ‘fly’ faster.
+As air flows over and under an aircraft wing to create a lift, similarly, a hydrofoil pushes the boat’s hull out of the water by generating a lift, allowing the vessel to ‘fly’ or ride above the water, instead of pushing through it like displacement hulls.
 Most of these boats can easily reach top speeds of 40 to 50 knots.

 Hydrofoil Boat